CedricDriesen92/FireBIM/README.md

 General FireBIM Repository

-If you have a repository to add, send me a message: cedric.driesen@buildwise.be
+If you have a repository to add, send a message to 'insert firebim mail address'